 If 5G is another piece of infrastructure for the city, what is it making possible?
-Virtual reality and augmented reality use cases are being developed, and a Li-Fi installation that utilises tech developed in Edinburgh to get high speed internet connectivity from LED lightbulbs is on the way, too.
+Virtual reality and augmented reality use cases are being developed, and a Li-Fi installation that utilises technology developed in Edinburgh to get high-speed internet connectivity from LED lightbulbs is on the way, too.

 Immersive gaming and robotics projects are also on the agenda, plus large-scale deployments of high-speed infrastructure at Bristol City’s Ashton Gate stadium, delivered by Zeetta Networks, and a promised 5G city centre campus for the University of Bristol.

 “The next step will be 5G for the masses,” adds Simeonidou, “and more quickly than you might think.
 By mid-2019 we will be seeing large-scale 5G trials around the world, and Bristol’s pioneering work will count for a lot.”

 John Bradford, who leads the Hi-Tech Bristol and Bath community interest company, says Bristol is Open started off as a computer science challenge – how do you design a programmable city? – but is now on the cusp of being much more.